xiaoxiae/Clis/README.md

 pyenv install -v 3.7.12
 ```

-To set up the virtual environment, do (in this directory)
+To set up the virtual environment, do (in this directory):

 ```
 pyenv virtualenv 3.7.12 clis
 pyenv local clis
 pyenv activate clis
-pyenv exec pip install -r requirements.txt pyenv exec bpy_post_install
+pyenv exec pip install -r requirements.txt pyenv exec bpy_post_install # finds Blender and copies over some of its scripts
 ```

 ## Contents